Scientists who took chemistry into cyberspace win Nobel Prize

 The ability to model chemical reactions has also grown as computers have become more powerful, while progress in biotechnology has produced ever more complex large molecules for use in treating diseases like cancer and rheumatoid arthritis.

-"It has revolutionised chemistry," Kersti Hermansson, professor in organic chemistry at Uppsala University, said of the computer modelling.
+"It has revolutionized chemistry," Kersti Hermansson, professor in organic chemistry at Uppsala University, said of the computer modeling.
 "When you solve equations on the computer, you obtain information that is at such detail it is almost impossible to get it from any other method."

 "You can really follow like a movie, in time and in space.
 This is fantastic detail..."